dhocker/agentmpd/Readme.txt

 AgendMPD - mpd web client
 -------------------------

 This web app is designed to manage an instance of the mpd (music player daemon) app.
+It will also work with the Mopidy server (it's mpd implementation).

 Files
 -----